 - What is the gamma-ray energy of interest?
 Are there multiple regions of interest?

 - How critical is it to obtain the best spectroscopic data?
-Is only important to detect the presence of gamma radiation?
+Is it only important to detect the presence of gamma radiation?

 - What is the expected count rate?